 Furthermore, for each $F,F'\in\F$,

-with $F\sqcup F'$ the disjoint union of $F,F'$, and $\omega_H(n;N)\!=\!\frac1N\sum_{i=1}^N\frac{c_HX_H(K_{n_i})}{X_F(K_{n_i})X_{F'}(K_{G_i})}$, and $c_H$ is defined in \cref{LinearityLemma}. \end{Theorem} Crucial to the following is the covariance matrix ${\Sigma}_\F(n,f)$---which can be obtained by taking the limit in $N$ in~\eqref{cov} for each $F,F'\in\F$---and which will enable the computation of confidence regions.
-Interestingly, its elicitation is more involved than for the study of large graphs, where only a few terms dominate.
+with $F\sqcup F'$ the disjoint union of $F,F'$, $\omega_H(n;N)\!=\!\frac1N\sum_{i=1}^N\frac{c_HX_H(K_{G_i})}{X_F(K_{G_i})X_{F'}(K_{G_i})}$, and $c_H$ is defined in \cref{LinearityLemma}. \end{Theorem} Crucial to the following is the covariance matrix ${\bm\Sigma}_\F(n,f)$---which can be obtained by taking the limit in $N$ in~\eqref{cov} for each $F,F'\in\F$---and which will enable the computation of confidence regions.
+Interestingly, its elicitation is more involved than for the study of large networks, where only a few terms dominate.
 We refer to the Appendix for the proof.
 The Appendix's proof relies on understanding the moments of single network counts, which have been studied extensively in the Erd\H{o}s--R\'enyi and the exchangeable cases, see for example~\cite{rucinski1988small,coulson2016poisson}.

 \begin{Remark}[Non-random latent positions] Because our proof build on the foundation of~\cite{rucinski1988small}, our results extend to the case where the latent $x_i$-s are not random; say fixed to some values.
 The only modification would be that the sum in~\eqref{cov} should be restricted to graphs $H$ formed by copies of $F$ and $F'$ overlapping over at least an edge (as opposed to overlapping over one node in~\eqref{cov}.)
 This also means that all our methods apply to that case, with the caveat that the resulting test will be conservative (as the variance is overestimated.) \end{Remark}

-Theorem~\ref{lyapu} enables testing against the null that all $G_i$ are drawn from a given kernel.
+\Cref{lyapu} enables testing against the null that all $G_i$ are drawn from a given kernel.
 Further, the Appendix contains a simulation experiment exploring convergence in small sample.
-To make this concrete, we consider an example in Fig.~\ref{Example1}.
-There, we observe a graph sample $\G=(G_1,\dots,G_{300})$, and aim to compare it to two graphon models $f_a$ (in red) and $f_b$ (in blue) using Theorem~\ref{lyapu}; i.e., we assume that for $i\in[N]$, $G_i\sim G_{n_i}(f)$ and consider the null hypothesis $H_0: f=f_a$ and the alternative $H_1: f=f_b$.
-We draw as a black cross $\hat{\bf\mu}_\F(\G)$ and as smaller black points the ${\bf\mu}_\F(G_i)$.
+To make this concrete, we consider an example in \cref{Example1}.
+There, we observe a graph sample $\G=(G_1,\dots,G_{100})$, and aim to compare it to two kernels $f_a$ (in black) and $f_b$ (in gray) using \cref{lyapu}; i.e., we assume that for $i\in[N]$, $G_i\sim G_{n_i}(f)$ and consider the null hypothesis $H_0: f=f_a$ and the alternative $H_1: f=f_b$.
+We draw as a white cross $\hat{\bm\mu}_\F(\G)$.
 The sizes of the networks in $\G$, the $n_i$, are non-random but not constant.
 We achieve this by using the sequence of digits of $\pi$.